SPARK School at Kyrene de las Manitas

 SPARK can serve up to 120 students across three grade levels, taught by a core team of six educators: one Teacher Executive Designer (TED), two certified teachers and three teacher candidates.
 The program is housed on the campus of Kyrene de las Manitas, in a learning studio that is open and dynamic, equipped with furniture designed for flexibility and collaboration.

 This model is the culmination of two years of effort that involved more than 100 Kyrene stakeholders participating in a design process facilitated by ASU’s Mary Lou Fulton Teachers College.
 Community input and participation is an important part of the process and continues to influence the program’s design.

 Interested families must fill out an application form.
 If you are interested in this program for more than one child, separate applications are required for each child.
-Applications will be reviewed beginning on February 3.

 Meet the Teacher Executive Designer (TED)